craighagan/hackprojects/CPAP/HDM_Z2/README.md

 My favorite is the omnicharge 20, but that is big for backpacking, the baseus has more capacity for similar weight, so I use it most.
 It gives me two nights with between 20-33% capacity remaining depending upon conditions.
 A catch is that it can't run CPAP and charge phone at the same time unless both request the same voltage due to how the device regulates power.
 I'm testing the Renogy now, intending upon using it for an extended trip away from power.

-The EnginStar, Renogy, and OmniCharge can both hook up to a solar cell for recharging.
+The EnginStar, Renogy, and OmniCharge can hook up to a solar cell for recharging.
 The Omnicharge can't provide USB-C power while charging via solar (it can provide USB-A).
+The Enginstar's built-in USB-C adaptor doesn't emit enough power, so I use a 12v car USB-C plug.

 For solar, I have a [50w](https://www.amazon.com/gp/product/B09154L69K) which is waterproof and very rugged and a [100w fair weather cell](https://www.amazon.com/gp/product/B075YRKVMH) I use with my laptop.
 Note: the 50w cell came with an adapter to standard barrel jack, but had incorrect polarity on the plug, so it didn't work until I fixed it.
 That cell is great, with that one nit.